GoonerM466/iptvboss-support-agent/docs/FAQ.md

 ### All my channels disappeared from layout after syncing, but groups remain.
 Can I recover?

 **Restore immediately**:
-1. Menu → Restore → Local, Cloud or URL
+1. Settings → Restore Database → Local, Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download
 2. Select backup from before the sync
 3. This recovers your channel mappings